 The Residential Tenancies Act 1997 (the RTA) is the law that governs renting in the ACT.
 It provides a balanced framework that gives tenants strong protections, so they feel secure in their homes, while respecting the legitimate rights and interests of landlords in their property.
 The law also provides for fast, independent and informal resolution of disputes through the ACT Civil and Administrative Tribunal.

 The RTA also sets out the law on occupancies.
 Occupancies are an alternative form of legal agreement for housing to tenancies.
 People who live in student accommodation, crisis accommodation, a mobile home park, or a room in a club or boarding house, will usually be occupants.
 Occupants are also protected under the RTA with minimum guaranteed rights and access to dispute resolution options to enforce them.

 Access to secure and stable housing is fundamental to well-being.
 The information on this page is intended to help landlords, tenants, occupants and grantors to know their rights and obligations.
 This allows the parties to tenancy and occupancy agreements to make informed choices, manage their relationship with confidence, minimise and constructively resolve disputes, and as necessary enforce their rights.

 The information on this page is to help you understand the law in general terms.
 It is not a substitute for legal advice on your individual circumstances.

-The Government has put in place a range of measures to help tenants, landlords, occupants and grantors who are affected by the COVID-19 public health emergency.
+The Government has put in place a range of measures to help tenants and landlords who are affected by the COVID-19 public health emergency.
 See the dedicated Covid-19 pages below for more information.

 Reforms to tenancy and occupancy laws